High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Stellar characterisation

-Fig.~\ref{fig:hr_diagram} shows the five host/primary stars placed on the Hertzsprung–Russell diagram, with absolute magnitude on the vertical axis and color index on the horizontal axis.
+Fig.~\ref{fig:hr_diagram} shows the five host/primary stars placed on the Hertzsprung-Russell diagram, with absolute magnitude on the vertical axis and colour index on the horizontal axis.
 All five targets lie along the main sequence, consistent with their classification as mid-F to late-G dwarfs, and their positions align well with the radii, masses, and ages inferred from the SED analysis.